-- Transaction data – available from December 2011, provided in csv and linked data (data definitions and SPARQL form) formats
+- Transaction data – available from December 2011, provided in csv and linked data formats

-- Price paid data – available from January 1995 provided in txt, csv and linked data (data definitions and SPARQL form) formats
+- Price paid data – available from January 1995 provided in txt, csv and linked data formats

-- House Price Index background data – available from January 1995 provided in excel, csv and linked data (data definitions and SPARQL form) formats
+- House Price Index background data – available from January 1995 provided in excel, csv and linked data formats

 Chargeable, restricted licence